UCL-ARC/Mutein/Pipelines/foldx/readme.md

 This pipeline compares the background protein folding stability of a given pdb structure against known variants.

 - The background folding stability is calculated by mutating every single possible residue in a protein structure
-- The variants are calculating by perumtating the possibilities of the known variants
+- The variants are calculating by permuting the possibilities of the known variants
 -----------------------------------------------------------------------
 ### Inputs
 1. A pdb file